What Does Market Rollover Mean for CFD Traders?

 How Does CFD Rollover Affect Forex Traders?

-For traders who are trading CFDs on forex pairs, rollovers could be beneficial in two ways:
+For traders who are trading CFDs on forex pairs, rollovers can be beneficial in two ways:

 beneficial if you believe that you opened a good trade, but don't intend on closing it yet.